graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `date`

-A wrapper around Date.prototype.setTime.
+A wrapper around `Date.prototype.setTime`.
 Takes a value representing the number of seconds since midnight, January 1, 1970 and a date.
 Simultaneously sets all of the fields of the given date to represent the date and time that is that many seconds since the epoch.
-Returns the given date.
+Returns the given `Date`.

 #### Examples ####
     var a = new Date(2000, 1, 15, 10, 11, 12, 13);